deis/example-php/README.md

 # PHP Quick Start Guide

-This guide will walk you through deploying a PHP application on Deis.
+This guide will walk you through deploying a PHP application on [Deis Workflow][].

 ## Usage